 He was not named on the programme but was wrongly identified on the internet.

 Mrs Bercow, the wife of the House of Commons Speaker, has denied that her tweet was defamatory.

 Last November, a Newsnight programme accused a "leading Conservative politician from the Thatcher years" of sexually abusing boys in the care of a children's home in Wales in the 1970s and 1980s, but it did not name Lord McAlpine.

-There followed widespread speculation about the politician's identity and, two days after the broadcast, Mrs Bercow tweeted: "Why is Lord McAlpine trending. *innocent face*."'Nudge and wink'
+There followed widespread speculation about the politician's identity and, two days after the broadcast, Mrs Bercow tweeted: "Why is Lord McAlpine trending. *innocent face*."

 She went on to apologise in four subsequent tweets.

 The BBC apologised unreservedly to Lord McAlpine for wrongly and falsely implicating him.
 It settled his defamation claim for £185,000.

 Several other high-profile figures also mentioned Lord McAlpine's name on the social networking site, Twitter.

 The BBC's legal affairs correspondent Clive Coleman said the High Court "meaning hearing" was held in front of a judge and involved both sides arguing over the meaning of the words in the tweet.